Write us

-Peruvian llamas are domesticated camelids, relatives of the humpless camel, that are central to Andean culture, being used as beasts of burden, a source of wool and meat, and even for religious purposes.
+Peruvian llamas are domesticated camelids and relatives of the humpless camel.
+They are central to Andean culture and are used as animals for carrying loads, as sources of wool and meat, and for religious purposes.

-But what other interesting facts about llamas in Peru didn't you know?
-We have some fascinating, quick facts for you.
+What other interesting facts about llamas might you not know?
+Here are some fascinating quick facts for you.

 7 Interesting Facts About the Peruvian Llama